 It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Albillo Mayor.
 Barbarossa.
 Admirable de Courtiller (Chasselas de Courtiller), Chasselas de Pondichery.
 Fayoumi.
 Madeleine Royale.
 Marzemina Bianca.
 Palomino (Golden Chasselas), Priknadi or Žlahtina be confused.
 According to 2009 were done DNA analysis exists one Parent-offspring relationship with the variety Mornen Noir, It is the parent of the presumably natural crossbreeding strains Bronner grape.
 Plant de Séchex.
 Plant de Vincelles and Sainte Marie, The varieties Chasselas Cioutat ( Sliced Chasselas, Parsley Chassardas ), Chasselas Rose Royal , Chasselas Rouge (Red Chassardas) and Chasselas Violet ( King Chestnut ) are color and / or somatic, as well as Chasselas Musque (Muscat Chasselas ) a flavorful mutation,

 Chasselas is one of the oldest cultivated grape varieties.
-The vine is considered in the European gene pool as leading variety, It is a popular crossing partner of new breeds, among others Angelo Pirovano.
+The vine is considered in the European gene pool as leading variety, She was crossing partner of the new breeds Angelo Pirovano.
 Autuchon.
 Baco Chasselas.
 Black Prince.
 Blanc d'Ambre.
 Challenge.
 Charmont.
 Danlas.
 Doral.
 Ferdinand de Lesseps. good Borner.
 Gutknipperlé.
 Hecker.
 Hector.
 Ithaca.
 Johanniter.
+Jo Rizling.
 Kossuth Ferenc.
 Lindley.
 Mathias Jánosne.
 Megrabuir.
 Menoir.
 Millenium grape.
 Muscat Ottonel.
 Narancsizü.
 Nobling.
 Rabaner.
 Revolta.
 Rouge de Diolly.
 Schönburger and triumph,

 According to one hypothesis, an ancestor was already 6,000 BC in the Jordan Valley in today Israel and Jordan cultivated and was in 5,000 years ago Egypt known.
 They even want to have them recognized on murals in royal tombs at Luxor, but of course, this has no evidential value.
 Also the ampelographer Adrien Berget suspected an Egyptian origin.
 An old vine named "Chasselas" allegedly grew in the garden of the Coptic High School of Cairo.
 It came from the oasis of Al-Fayoum, where Greek settlers allegedly introduced wine to the time of Alexander the Great (356-323 BC).
 Today, here is a city in the center of the same name Fayoum Basin, According to another hypothesis, the variety with the of Pliny the Elder (23-79) Aminea identical or at least be a descendant.